osohq/oso/new-docs/content/any/guides/roles/rbac/index.md

 # Add Basic Roles to Your Application

-Role-based access control (RBAC) groups permissions — a permission being the ability to perform an [action](glossary#actions) on a [resource](glossary#resources) — into roles.
-Roles are assigned to actors to confer these permissions.
+Role-based access control (RBAC) refers to an authorization system that groups permissions into roles that are assigned to actors, rather than assigning permissions to actors directly.
+A permission is the ability to perform an [action](glossary#actions) on a [resource](glossary#resources).
+In an RBAC system, permissions are grouped into discrete roles (e.g., an "admin" role or "manager" role), and these roles are assigned to actors to confer permissions.

 This guide shows an example of implementing basic [global roles](learn/roles#global-roles) with Oso.
 Global Roles are roles that apply